 - What will my child's day look like?

 - What are the timings of the day?

 - Where do they put their bag, coat and money?

 - What are the snack and lunch arrangements?

+- How are children supported at break or lunch times?

 - How do toilet breaks for children work?

 - Are there quiet areas?

-- How are children supported at break or lunch times?

-- Will my child have homework?